Dimensioning and Power Management of Hybrid Energy Storage Systems for Electric Vehicles with Multiple Optimization Criteria: FLC-based on Vectorized Fuzzy Inference Engine

 \subsection{Vectorized Defuzzification}

-The purpose of defuzzification process is to produce a quantifiable result in crisp logic based on the given fuzzy sets and corresponding membership degrees.
-The defuzzification process based on center of gravity method,the procedure of which is elaborated as followings:
+The purpose of the defuzzification process is to produce a quantifiable result in crisp logic based on the given fuzzy sets and corresponding membership degrees.
+The defuzzification process based on the center of gravity method is demonstrated in Figure \ref{fig:FLCOPS3}.